ExpediaGroup/flyte/README.md

 ## Writing Flows

-The main interaction of users with flyte is in writing flows for flyte-api to execute.
+The main interaction of users with flyte is in writing flows for flyte to execute.

 Flows are a list of steps that define a particular use case - for example triggering the deploy of an app when a user types the message "deploy foo-app 1.2.0" in a particular chat room.